Buckinghamshire-Digital-Service/buckinghamshire-council/docs/project-conventions.md

 This project’s code formatting is enforced with [Prettier](https://prettier.io/) for supported languages.
 Make sure to have Prettier integrated with your editor to auto-format when saving files, or to manually run it before committing (`npm run format`).

 Python code is formatted with [Black](https://pypi.org/project/black/).
-Run automatic fomatting with `black .` in the VM or on you local machine.
+Run automatic fomatting with `black .` in the VM or on your host machine.

 These style conventions are enforced through [CI pipelines](./continuous-integration.md).